Futbalový štadión Prievidza

 Futbalový štadión Prievidza is a multi-use stadium in Prievidza, Slovakia.
-It is currently used mostly for football matches and is the home ground of FC Baník Horná Nitra.
+It is currently used mostly for football matches and is the home ground of FC Baník Prievidza.
 The stadium holds 7,500 people (2,500 seating).

 Reconstruction

 In 2016, the reconstruction of the stadium began, worth €1.25 million.
 Slovak government provided €750,000 of the cost.

 International matches

 Futbalový štadión Prievidza has hosted one friendly match of the Slovakia national football team.